Just an Anchorage

 I went to Denali elementary school and then to Central jr. High.

-I rode a Husqvarna motorcycle and when I won my first race, the guy who owned the Anchorage Harley dealership presented me with my trophy.
+I rode a Husqvarna motorcycle and when I won my first race, the man who owned the Anchorage Harley dealership presented me with my trophy.

 I remember the 1964 earthquake and how scared I was every time there was an aftershock.